 Karen Corrigan (Norfolk), President Elect

-Karen Corrigan was elected to the FBINCAAA Board of Directors in 2018.
-She was named Vice President for Communications in 2020 and assumed the role of Vice President for Chapter Services in 2021.
-She is a 2014 graduate of the FBI Norfolk Citizens Academy, and has served on the FBI Norfolk CAAA board in various roles including president, vice president, and director of communications.
+Karen Corrigan is President Elect for the FBINCAAA and will assume the role of President in January 2022.
+She was elected to the FBINCAAA Board of Directors in 2018 and has served as Director of Communications, Vice President for Communications, and Vice President for Chapter Services.
+She is a 2014 graduate of the FBI Norfolk Citizens Academy and previously held officer positions on the FBI Norfolk CAAA Board.
 Over the course of her career, Karen has worked as a health system executive, chief strategy officer, chief marketing executive, and entrepreneur.
 She has held the positions of Corporate Vice President for System Development for Virginia-based Sentara Healthcare, and founder/CEO for healthcare management consulting firms The Strategy Group and Corrigan Consulting.
 She recently partnered with her daughter to build Vessel Craft Coffee, a social entrepreneurship initiative.
 Karen is an accomplished speaker and author, and has been awarded the health industry’s three highest recognitions for her contributions to strategy and marketing leadership.
 She was also named a Hampton Roads Professional Woman of the Year and received the Women in Business Achievement Award.
 Karen is a graduate of Virginia Wesleyan University and active community volunteer.